Take Action: 6 Steps Towards Gender Equity In Today’s Workplace

 Historical & Current Progress Towards Gender Equity

 The last 50 years have been coined the “gender revolution” because of the progress made in the U.S. towards gender equality.
-The market shows higher female employment rates, increased higher education graduation rates, and more women are showing up in C-Suite positions and in board rooms than ever before, resulting in 20% more effective business outcomes.
+The market shows higher female employment rates, increased higher education graduation rates, and more women are showing up in C-Suite positions and in board rooms than ever before, resulting in 20% more effective business outcomes

 And yet, workplace reality is still a far cry from true equality.

-According to a research article titled “Progress toward gender equality in the United States has slowed or stalled” published in PNAS by Paula England, Andrew Levine, Emma Mishel, the disparities are many: Female employment rates have stalled out, and were no higher in 2018 than in 1996.
+“Progress toward gender equality in the United States has slowed or stalled” published in PNAS by Paula England, Andrew Levine, Emma Mishel, the disparities are many: Female employment rates have stalled out, and were no higher in 2018 than in 1996.
 Women’s median earnings have always been – and remain – lower than mens (see graph below).

 Caption: Graph from Research Article “Progress toward gender equality in the United States has slowed or stalled” published by Paula England, Andrew Levine, Emma Mishel